FunbiOyede/Introduction-To-DBMS/README.md

 <li>SQLite</li>
 </ul>

-<strong> NOTE: All RDBMS databses share commom functionalities, tools and
+<strong>All RDBMS databases share common functionalities, tools and
-also a method of structing data using relations.</strong>
+also a method of structuring data using relations.</strong>

 <h3> OBJECT ORIENTED DATABASE MANAGEMENT SYSTEM  "OODBMS"  </h3>